Navigating the nefarious pro-choice ideology…

 But the recommendations don’t stop there: any healthcare practitioner can perform an abortion — in one instance, the report mentions ‘Chinese medicine’.
 Apparently, gynaecologists/specialists aren’t a necessary factor?

-The SALRI also recommends that there should be no prohibitions surrounding gender selection abortions, which seems to go against the very notion of women’s rights, when gender selection is primarily performed to eliminate a girl.
+The SALRI also recommends that there should be no prohibitions surrounding sex-selection abortions, which seems to go against the very notion of women’s rights, when sex selection is primarily performed to eliminate a girl.

 Julie Sharpe, a counsellor who spoke at the rally, said rhetorically [referring to women who have had an abortion],